saasbook/Berkeley-Student-Food-Collective/README.md

 ## Miscellaneous

 - How to update the banner image on the discovery page: Go into app/assets/images and add the image file.
 Rename it to discovery_image.jpeg
-- If you need access to how to create an admin account or how to decrypt the API key, please message cs169@berkeley.edu
+- If you need to create an admin account or access to decrypting the API key, please message cs169@berkeley.edu